openethereum/parity-ethereum/.github/CONTRIBUTING.md

 ## License.

-By contributing to Parity Ethereum, you agree that your contributions will be licensed under the [GPLv3 License](../LICENSE).
+By contributing to Open Ethereum, you agree that your contributions will be licensed under the [GPLv3 License](../LICENSE).

-Each contributor has to sign our Contributor License Agreement.
-The purpose of the CLA is to ensure that the guardian of a project's outputs has the necessary ownership or grants of rights over all contributions to allow them to distribute under the chosen license.
-You can read and sign our full Contributor License Agreement at [cla.parity.io](https://cla.parity.io) before submitting a pull request.